apache/nuttx/configs/flipnclick-pic32mz/README.txt

       side of the board, you will similarly lose access to mikroBUS connectors A and D.

+      Hindsight is 20/20 and in retrospect I would look for a right handler header to priven the mikroProg connector from interfering with the Arduino connection.

    Hardware setup
    --------------

    You will need to add a five pin header to the mikroProg connector between the A and D mikroBUS sockets.